 After LeTourneau turned his attention to manufacturing earthmoving equipment and was becoming financially successful, he and his wife Evelyn determined to give 90% of their income to the Lord.
 LeTourneau was fond of remarking, “It’s not how much of my money I give to God, but how much of God’s money I keep for myself.”

-The LeTourneaus had a heart to reach the world with the gospel of Jesus Christ, and they had a special interest in youth people.
+The LeTourneaus had a heart to reach the world with the gospel of Jesus Christ, and they had a special interest in young people.
 Evelyn started Sunday Schools and youth camps.

 Overcoming his fear of public speaking, LeTourneau traveled widely giving his testimony and challenging his fellow Christians to do more for the Lord.

 He founded LeTourneau University, a private Christian institution in Texas, which offers degrees in engineering, aeronautical sciences, and liberal arts.

 His autobiography has a lot of colorful statements, such as the following:

 “Which reminds me of the comment of another graduate of the School of Hard Knocks.
 ‘Our school colors are black and blue,’ he said grimly, ‘and our school yell is Ouch!’”